 Termination of employment, either before or after entitlement benefits may accrue, shall be at the election of either the employee or the Grand Lodge Retirement Plan Committee composed of the following members: The Grand Master, Senior Grand Warden, Junior Grand Warden, Grand Treasurer, Grand Secretary, and the Chairman of the Finance Committee.
-The Grand Lodge shall appropriate and contribute an amount equal to one dollar (\$1.00) per paying member from the per capita dues as reported on the official membership rolls of the Grand Lodge on August 31 annually.
-These funds shall be deposited and invested in a separate retirement fund and administered in accordance with Section 18 of the statutes of the Grand Lodge of Mississippi on investments.
+The Grand Lodge shall appropriate and contribute an amount equal to one dollar (\$1.00) per paying member from the per capita dues as reported on the official membership rolls of the Grand Lodge on August 31 annually

+These funds shall be deposited and invested in a separate retirement fund and administered in accordance with Section 13-1.3 of the statutes of the Grand Lodge of Mississippi on investments.
 Payments from said fund shall be based upon calculated estimates of the Retirement Plan Committee and recommendations by the Finance Committee.
+These provisions shall retroactively apply and be applicable to Carolyn D. Hodge.

-Statutes §56 (1968-109; 1975-125; 1986-65; 1994-72; 2010-40)
+Statutes §56 (1968-109; 1975-125; 1986-65; 1994-72; 2010-40)(2020-38)